Nigeria Revenue Service: Online services

 In 2025, an independent online platform called NairaTax. was launched to provide Nigerians with free tax calculators and resources to estimate their tax obligations.
 The platform complements official e-services provided by the NRS.

+On 10 June, 2026, the Nigeria Revenue Service launched Rev360, a digital tax administration platform that replaced the earlier TaxPro Max system.
+Rev360 brings together taxpayer registration, filing, payment processing, compliance management, reporting,and support services in one integrated platform.